-We set up Emerald Life for a simple purpose – to involve and include those groups who don’t normally fit within the white, male straight world of insurance, with all its images of blond, straight couples and impossibly lovely kids getting out of Volvos with their golden retrievers.
+We set up Emerald Life for a simple purpose – to involve and include those groups who don’t normally fit within the white, male straight world of insurance, with all its images of straight couples and impossibly lovely kids getting out of Volvos with their golden retrievers.
 One of these groups is the LGBT community, which for too long has suffered with being ignored or even actively discouraged by the insurance world.
 Pre-launch we found lots of cases of direct and indirect discrimination.
-One of the worst was in travel, where travellers have to declare any ‘pre-existing medical conditions’.
+One of the worst was in travel, where in buying most online insurance travellers have to declare any ‘pre-existing medical conditions’.
 HIV is a pre-existing condition and when we launched in 2016, some insurers would increase or even double their premiums for HIV positive customers so that they would buy somewhere else.

 What does it mean to you and the Emerald Life team to be able to offer this particular travel insurance?

-I think that the insurance sector simply doesn’t recognise the different and sometimes extra cover that the LGBT community needs.
+I think that the mainstream insurance sector simply doesn’t recognise the different and sometimes extra cover that the LGBT community needs.
 Apart from our work on HIV, we were the first insurance provider to allow Mx as a title, we have a special trans advisory group (the ‘T Squad’) and we also made sure that the definitions of families included foster, adopted and surrogate children.
 So we have always led the way showing how insurers should deal with those that don’t fit the ‘normal’ model.
 We do talk a lot to other insurers about our work – as we’d like them all to change – but in the end they don’t.
 Perhaps the LGBT market is not really of interest to them, or their systems are too big to change for what they see as a small part of the overall population?
 There’s lots of nice talk in the sector but no real change, which means that LGBT customers aren’t getting the service or products that they should.

 Previous to this new Emerald Life policy, how would people living with HIV disclose their status when buying insurance, and how is the process different now when using Emerald Life?